asaskiap/Ballet_Company_App/client/README.md

 - focus forms on appearance ✅
 - hover for buttons ✅
 - mobile styling adjustments for comments ✅
+- edit & delete for comments ✅

+- create user size preference overview ✅

 - comments for announcements ✅

 # TO DO

-- edit & delete for comments

-- why is order edit triggering retrun to home page? ❗

 - finish adding pointe shoe makers
 - password change and/ or reset function